karlcswanson/buttonboard/README.md

 ## Configuration
 Within config.json, edit host and port to match the device receiving the OSC commands.

 Each button can be configured with separate actions for onPress and onRelease.
-For more infromation on what pins to use, check out [pinout.xyz](https://pinout.xyz).
+For more information on what pins to use, check out [pinout.xyz](https://pinout.xyz).